maraisr/diary/readme.md

 <details><summary>Node users</summary>

 The `enable` function is executed for you from the `DEBUG` environment variable.
-And as a drop in replacement for `debug`.
+And as a drop-in replacement for `debug`.

 ```shell